 All projects must be based in Cambridge and demonstrate a tangible benefit to Cambridge citizens.
 Only projects that demonstrate a direct value to the City of Cambridge and its population will be considered for funding.
-Neighborhood groups, human service organizations, independent restaurants, retailers, inventors, artist, educators, entrepreneurs, civic organizations, and more are all eligible to apply for funds.
+Neighborhood groups, human services organizations, independent small buinesses, retailers, inventors, artists, educators, entrepreneurs, civic organizations, and more are are all eligible to apply for funds.

 Funds cannot be used to support activities that benefit only the individual applicant.
 Individual applicants must show that a public benefit results from the project for which they are applying, must have a letter of collaboration and support from a Cambridge 501(c)(3) fiscal sponsor in order to be eligible.
 The CRA cannot disburse grant funds to individuals.

 - Associations that can establish a nonprofit objective

 Organizations that can establish a nonprofit objective – that is, groups of individuals coming together with a common purpose that do not have nonprofit 501(c)(3) tax-exempt status.
 Applicants of this type must have an agreement with a 501(c)(3) fiscal sponsor in order to be eligible.
 The CRA cannot disburse funds to groups without a 501(c)(3) status.

 Can funds be used outside of Kendall Square?